ivucica/theoutcast/theoutcast/readme.txt

 * Fixed the ability to start messages starting with '/'.
 * Fixed sound support in "release" version
 * Truly fixed a bug when "going down" :/
-* Fixed various memory problems
+* Various memory problem fixes
 * "For your information" really pops up
 * Added some "extension" packets which will soon be publicly announced
-* Reenabled skin changing without restarting

 Changes since 0.3.9
 * Fixed various GLICT related issues